madprops/gifmaker/README.md

 If those are not set then the text is placed at the center.

+If any of those is set to a negative value like `-100`, it will apply it from the center.

+For example: `--top=-100` would pull it a bit to the top from the center.

+And `--right=-100` would pull it a bit to the right from the center.

 ---

 > width = Type: int | Default: None